Nexmo/nexmo-cli/README.md

 Parameters:

-- `name` - The custom name of your application.
+- `name` - the custom name of your application.
-- `answer_url` - The URL where your webhook delivers the Nexmo Call Control Object that governs this call.
+- `answer_url` - the URL where your webhook delivers the Nexmo Call Control Object that governs this call.
-- `event_url` - The url the platform sends event information asynchronously to when the call_status changes
+- `event_url` - the URL the platform sends event information asynchronously to when the call_status changes
 - Optional flags:

   - `--keyfile <keyfile>` The file to save your private key to